Hiring & Onboarding

 • Training on design systems, tools, and workflows.

-Weeks 2-4: Active Contribution and Integration
+Weeks 2 to 4: Active Contribution and Integration

 • Assign small, manageable projects with clear goals.
+Early wins build confidence.

 Month 1 and Beyond: Growth and Development